Naereen/web-sphinx/trademarks.rst

  Precision about the quoted **trademarks**
 ###########################################

+.. seealso:: This other page lists my favorite computer and online tools: `<my-favorite-tools.en.html>`_.

 This page is written to clarify some *« legal »* points regarding my webpages.